Maura Calsyn, Director of Health Policy, testifies before the U.S. House Subcommittee on Health, Employment, Labor, and Pensions.

 Issue Brief This misguided approach would not only undermine the promise of health care and financial security for millions of low- and middle-income seniors but would also increase systemwide health care spending.

 Report The move away from fee-for-service payments is gaining momentum as insurance payers, health care providers, and consumers recognize that the system simply doesn’t work—either from a cost or quality perspective.

 The number of uninsured Americans drops for the first time in four years but even greater gains are to come when the health law is fully in place.

 A series of graphics from Maura Calsyn, Emily Oshima Lee, and Danny Schwaber shows that our health care spending is out of control.

 It’s been over two years since the Affordable Care Act became law, and almost two weeks since the Supreme Court confirmed that it is, in fact, constitutional.
 Yet its opponents just can’t accept this reality.
 This week Congress will vote on repealing the law, even though opponents have no plan of their own to fix […]

 Interactive Maura Calsyn and Emily Oshima show that the Supreme Court's ruling means those most in need may not be able to gain insurance through Medicaid.

 An infographic from Maura Calsyn and Seth Hanlon shows how the Affordable Care Act is, in effect, a major tax cut for the middle class.

-Maura Calsyn is the Associate Director of Health Policy at American Progress.
+Maura Calsyn is the Director of Health Policy at American Progress.
 Prior to joining the Center, Maura was an attorney with the Department of Health and Human Services’ Office of the General Counsel.
-During her time there she served as the Department’s lead attorney for several Medicare programs and advised the Department on implementation […]
+During her time there she served as the Department’s lead attorney for several Medicare programs and advised the Department on implementation of […]